ZHaskell/docs/Z-IO/Filesystem.md

 writeTextFile :: HasCallStack => CBytes -> Text -> IO ()
 ```

 `CBytes` is Z's file path type. `Bytes`, and `Text` are types for binary and textual content, respectively.
-And these are all documented in Z-Data section.
-For now, all you need to know is Z-IO assumes UTF-8 encoding everywhere: both filepath and text content can be assumed this way.
+These types are documented in [Z-Data section](https://z.haskell.world/Z-Data/). `readTextFile` and `writeTextFile` assumes UTF-8 encoding:

 ```haskell